Menu

 Recreation Centers / Multi-Purpose Courts18-30 ftBothUFO where impact risk is highest; linear where uniformity and comfort are the primary goals

-Fitness Centers (High Ceiling Areas)16-28 ftLinearComfort and uniformity matter most; linear minimizes harsh hot spots in lower mounting heights
+Fitness Centers (High Ceiling Areas)16-28 ftLinearComfort and uniformity matter most; linear minimizes harsh hot spots at lower mounting heights

 Indoor Training Facilities (Turf Fields)30-70 ftUFOHigher ceilings demand throw distance; UFO supports optics and higher lumen packages

-Ice Rinks (Indoor)25-60 ftBothUFO for height and cold; linear can help uniformity over seating or perimeter zones, depending on layout
+Ice Rinks (Indoor)25-60 ftBothUFO works well for height and cold environments; linear can help improve uniformity over seating or perimeter zones, depending on layout

 Need Help Choosing UFO vs Linear?

-If you want a guaranteed answer for your exact facility (and not a guess), request a free photometric lighting plan.
+If you want a guaranteed answer for your exact facility instead of a guess, request a free photometric lighting plan.
 We’ll confirm fixture type, beam angle, lumen package, spacing, and target foot-candles before you buy.